lamini-ai/lamini-ai.github.io/docs/tuning/hyperparameters.md

 - **max_length** (int, optional)
     - Default: `2048`
     - Specifies the maximum sequence length for the forward pass, acting as the block size for the model.
+    - Should be a power of 2, no larger than `8192`.
+    - Usage note: `max_length` should be at least as large as the size of your datapoints.
+If training with large datapoints is not converging, increasing this value may help.
+However, larger values of `max_length` increase training time, and very large values will exhaust GPU memory.
+There's often room to reduce the size of your datapoints so a smaller `max_length` can be used.

 - **optim** (str, optional)
     - Default: `"adafactor"`